What I Stand For · Health Care

 04

 • Use EPPS Revenue to Restore Subsidies Direct pharmaceutical surtax revenue toward restoring as much of the expired ACA subsidies as possible, prioritizing the reduction or elimination of the subsidy cliff — keeping coverage affordable for the broadest possible population while longer-term structural reforms take hold.
+This is a bridge to buy time for the structural reforms throughout the rest of this plan to reduce what coverage actually costs.